Maggiove13/Cli-Weather/README.md

 - .pre-commit-config.yaml: Configuration file for pre-commit hooks.

-This instruction file provides the user with all the information needed to install and use the program, not including the cache part.
+This instruction file provides the user with all the information needed to install and use the program.
 You can customize it according to your needs and add more details if necessary.